APawnTheory/InfiniteReactor/README.md

 ----------Folder Structure----------

-1. dist
+1. InfiniteReactor.exe
-Contains the compiled version of the program: InfiniteReactor.exe.
+The compiled version of the cheat/hack.
 This is the standalone executable file that you can run directly without requiring Python or additional setup.

 2. Source Code